blakehourigan/Personal-Website/README.md

-# Blake Hourigan's Personal Website
+# blake hourigan's Personal Website

 ## Description

 This repository contains the source code for my personal website.
-The website is built using HTML and showcases my portfolio, skills, and interests.
-It's designed to be simple, efficient, and easy to navigate.
+The website is built using HTML and CSS.
+The webpage was created to showcase my history, programming portfolio, and interests.

 ## Features

-- **Home Page**: Introduction and overview of my career thus far.
+- **home page**: Introduction and overview of my career thus far.
-- **Portfolio**: A showcase of my projects, both complete and ongoing, that are worth mentioning.
+- **projects**: A showcase of my projects, both complete and ongoing, that are worth mentioning.
-- **Contact**: Information on how to get in touch with me, including social media links.

 ## Installation